ChibuezeOnejeme/ChibuezeOnejeme/README.md

 - 🔭 I’m currently working on **Smart contracts**

-- 👯 I’m looking to collaborate on these chains **Algorand,ethereum,Solana,Cosmos,Juno,Avalanche**
+- 👯 I’m looking to collaborate on these chains **Algorand,Ethereum,Solana,Cosmos,Juno,Avalanche**

 - 📫 How to reach me **onejemechibueze33@gmail.com**